Thai military seeks Facebook, Google cooperation with censorship

 The single gateway would give the government increased control over access to websites hosted outside Thailand, the ISP source said.

-Thailand has 15 Internet gateway providers and leading players include two state-owned firms CAT Telecom and TOT Pcl and private company True Internet, part of True Corp.
+Thailand has 15 Internet gateway providers and leading players include two state-owned firms CAT Telecom and TOT Pcl and private company True Internet, part of True Corp (TRUE.BK).

 (Reporting by Manunphattr Dhanananphorn and Khettiya Jittapong; Editing by Simon Webb and Ron Popeski)